 A New Coat for Anna by Harriet Ziefert

-Illus. in full color.
-"A fresh and moving story of a mother's dedication to acquire a coat for her daughter in post-World War II hard times.
+From the bookflap: "A fresh and moving story of a mother's dedication to acquire a coat for her daughter in post-World War II hard times.
 Anna's mother decides to trade the few valuables she has left for wool and for the services of a spinner, a weaver, and a tailor.
 Lobel's pictures do a tremendous job of evoking the period.
 Insightful and informative, this may make children consider how precious the ordinary can become in times of turmoil."

 Author: Harriet Ziefert

 Topics from the book:

 Visit each topic page for downloads, lessons, etc. specific to that topic.